 The Most Common Causes Of Distracted Driving

-• GPS – We’ve become dependent on GPS to get us from point A to point B while driving.
-For many, using it doesn’t even seem like a choice anymore – it’s just what you do.
-But setting up a GPS route while driving is just as dangerous as texting.
-And even simply taking your attention from the road to glance down at the directions can lead to disaster.
-If you are going to use GPS, make sure it is mounted where you can easily see it… then turn up the volume anyway so that you can listen to the directions instead of having to constantly look at the screen.
+- Navigation Systems – Gone are the days when a cars glove box housed maps.
+Instead, we often rely on our car’s standard navigation equipment or a phone app such as Google Maps or Waze to get us from point A to point B while driving.
+But inputting or setting up your route while driving is just as dangerous as texting.
+Even simply taking your attention from the road to glance down at the directions can lead to disaster.
+If you are going to use your navigation system or app, make sure it is visible or your phone is mounted where you can easily see it… then turn up the volume anyway so that you can listen to the directions instead of having to constantly look at the screen.

 What To Do If Someone’s Distracted Driving Causes You Injury?